 “That’s fine.
 Call us if you want a ride home, and we can give a ride to Leshawn and his cousin, too.”

 Jason put his cell in his pocket.
 “My mom offered to drive us home if we want.”

-“That’s cool.
-If it gets cold that could be a good thing.”
+“That’s good.
+If it gets cold that’ll be a lot better than walking home.”

 Kevin took a big swallow of his Froddo.
 “Damn!
 I just got a brain freeze.
 Talking about cold, this is cold.”

 “Man, Kev,” Leshawn grinned at his cousin, “you gotta be more careful about protecting your brain.”

 “Jase, my man, you can see how I’m going to be abused and misused by Kevin.
 This is just the beginning, I tell you, it’s just the beginning!”

 Jason could tell that Leshawn was about to bust up laughing, so he started it by chuckling.
 Soon all three were laughing.
 Most of the other people sitting nearby looked at them and smiled, though a few frowned.
 ‘Some adults!’
 Jason thought.

 Leshawn leaned his elbows on the table and, using one of those plastic forks, took a bite of his cake.
 “So, what have you been doing today, Jase?”